 Removal of Abnormal Cells

 Women who have a Pap smear showing abnormal cells in their cervix may find that their physician will suggest an electrosurgical procedure commonly called LEEP to remove those cells.
 This minimally invasive procedure uses a thin wire loop through which an electric current is passed to remove a thin layer of tissue containing the abnormal cells.
-The procedure is performed in a doctor’s office and seldom takes more than a few moments.
+The procedure is performed in Dr. Stephen Dalm’s office and seldom takes more than a few moments.
 Dr. Stephen Dalm is a highly trained OB/GYN with extensive experience performing the LEEP procedure.
 He will take the time to fully explain the procedure and answer any questions you may have.
-Call (616) 247-1700 to schedule an appointment at our OB/GYN office in Grand Rapids today!
+Call (616) 247-1700 to schedule an appointment at our OB/GYN office in Grand Rapids, MI today!

-After a local anesthesia is administered, the thin wire loop is inserted into the vagina and to the cervix.
-Electrical current is applied to the loop and the loop acts as a scalpel to remove the abnormal tissue.
+After local anesthesia is administered, the thin wire loop is inserted into the vagina and to the cervix.
+An electrical current is applied to the loop and the loop acts as a scalpel to remove the abnormal tissue.
 The tissue is then evaluated to make or confirm a diagnosis.
 Other procedures can be used to remove the abnormal cells and include: